keep-starknet-strange/broly/README.md

 ## Flow

-1. User connects both Bitcoin [Xverse](https://www.xverse.app/) and [Starknet](https://www.argent.xyz/) Argent or [Braavos](https://braavos.app/) wallets
+1. `Requester` connects both Bitcoin [Xverse](https://www.xverse.app/) and Starknet [Argent](https://www.argent.xyz/) or [Braavos](https://braavos.app/) wallets
-2. User creates an inscription order:
+2. `Requester` creates an inscription order:
-   - Specifies inscription content and reward amount
+   - Specifies inscription content (data) as image (PNG), message (text), or GIF.
+   - Reward amount in `STRK` is calculated automatically based on `BTC` / `STRK` price.
+   - Bitcoin Taproot compatible address is automatically fetched from Xverse connected wallet.
-   - Order is created on Starknet orderbook
+   - Order is created and stored in the Broly contract.
-   - Funds are locked in the contract
+   - `Requester`'s funds are locked in the Broly contract.
+   - An event with the `inscription_id` and `receiving_address` is emitted.
+   - The open request info is stored in the Broly database and is visible on the website at `https://www.broly-btc.com/request/{inscription_id}`.
-3. Inscribor service:
+3. Locking script:
-   - Monitors pending orders
-   - Creates Bitcoin inscriptions
+   - A `Submitter` can lock the transaction with the [locking script](https://github.com/keep-starknet-strange/broly/blob/main/packages/scripts/lock_request.sh).
+Run from Broly root:  `bash ./packages/scripts/lock_request.sh {inscription_id}` where `inscription_id` is the ID of the open order.
+   - An event with the `inscription_id` and `receiving_address` is emitted.
+   - Order status changes to `Locked` on Broly website and in the Broly contract.
+   - The lock is valid for 100 Starknet blocks.
+Within those 100 blocks, the `Submitter` has to create the inscription and transfer it to the `Requester`'s address on Bitcoin.
+   - The `Requester` cannot cancel the inscription if the lock has not expired.
+   - Another `Submitter` can only lock the inscription again if the lock has expired.
+3. `ord` CLI (see [Installation Guide](https://github.com/ordinals/ord)) allows `Submitter` to:
+   - Create or restore a Bitcoin address.
+Usage: `ord wallet create --help` or `ord wallet restore --help`.
+   - Allows `Submitter` to create the Bitcoin inscription.
+Usage: `ord wallet inscribe [OPTIONS] --fee-rate <FEE_RATE> <--delegate <DELEGATE>|--file <FILE>>`.
+   - Allows Submitter to transfer Bitcoin inscription to `Requester`'s Bitcoin address.
+Usage: `ord wallet send [OPTIONS] --fee-rate <FEE_RATE> <ADDRESS> <ASSET>`.
+4. `bitcoin-on-starknet.js` package:
+   - Fetches the Bitcoin data from the creation and transfer Bitcoin transactions.
+   - Registers the Bitcoin blocks and updates the canonical chain with the [Utu Relay](https://bitcoin-on-starknet.com/bitcoin/introduction#the-utu-relayer-bridging-two-worlds) contract on Starknet.
+   - Serializes it for `submit_inscription` to the Broly contract on Starknet.
-   - Triggers reward release on successful inscription
+   - Triggers `STRK` reward release to the `Submitter` on successful inscription.
-4. User receives inscription, inscribor receives reward

-## Getting Started
+   - Order status changes to `Closed` on Broly website and in the Broly contract.
+5. Verification process:

+5. `Requester` owns the inscription on Bitcoin, `Submitter` receives reward on Starknet.

+## Running Broly locally for tests and development

 1. Run the app